radian-software/straight.el/README.md

   your revision lockfile, or the `:branch` (from the `:fork` configuration, if given), or `origin/HEAD`.
 If a `:fork` is specified, also fetches from the upstream.
+* `commit-present-p`: checks if the commit SHA is among the revisions that are present locally.
 * `normalize`: verifies that remote URLs are set correctly, that no merge is in progress, that the worktree is clean, and that the primary `:branch` (from the `:fork` configuration, if given) is